DevExpress/devextreme-demos/JSDemos/Demos/TreeList/FormEditing/description.md

 You can also set up the edit Form from scratch.
 The component's [configuration section](/Documentation/ApiReference/UI_Components/dxForm/) lists available settings.
 Specify these settings in the **editing**.[form](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/editing/#form) object.
 Refer to this object's description for more information about this edit mode's limitations.

-This demo uses form editing mode and illustrates the following event handlers:
+This demo also illustrates the following event handlers:

 - [onInitNewRow](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#onInitNewRow)
 Populates form editors of a new row with default values.
-In this demo, **onInitNewRow** sets John Heart as the initial Head for new rows.
+In this demo, **onInitNewRow** sets *"John Heart"* as the initial `Head` for new rows.

 - [onEditorPreparing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#onEditorPreparing)
 Customizes form editors.
-In this demo, this handler disallows users to edit the Head value of John Heart.
+In this demo, this handler disallows users to edit the `Head` value of John Heart.

 Refer to the following help topic to see the full list of the events that edit operations raise: [Editing Events](/Documentation/Guide/UI_Components/TreeList/Editing/#Events).